-Creamy dressings are normally plagued by the wrath of mayonnaise.
-This is a mayo-free green goddess dressing, because seriously, folks: this is a mayo-free zone.
+Creamy dressings are normally plagued by the wrath of mayonnaise (can you tell I’m not a fan of the mayo?).
+This is a mayo-free Green Goddess Dressing, because seriously, folks: this is a mayo-free zone.

 If you’re me 2 weeks ago, you don’t know what green goddess dressing is, and you’re like, “what’s with the GGD?”
 I had seen bloggers make mention of it, but I wasn’t sure what it was until I saw Cooking Light’s Cobb Salad with Green Goddess Dressing and I was all, “gimme dat salad!”

 Case in point: the GGD is totally a thing, so lemme break it down.

 GGD is made with fresh basil and parsley, along with garlic and lemon juice.
 Typically, mayonnaise is involved, but as aforementioned: no. I used Greek yogurt and a little olive oil to replace the mayo.
 It works like a charm!

 All I did for this recipe was shove all of the dressing ingredients into my little Magic Bullet and blend them up until the herbs were nice and chopped.
 I then drenched my meat and cheese-laiden salads with it until there was dressing no more.
 I highly recommend.

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your support!

 If you make this recipe, please feel free to share a photo and tag @TheRoastedRoot on Instagram!